 Digital Control System: Modern heating blocks have digital interfaces for temperature control, monitoring and programming.

-These features make heating blocks a lab essential to samples accurately and fast.
+These features of heating blocks a lab essential to samples accurately and fast.

 Alloy: High thermal conductivity and durability, popular choice for heating blocks.
 Fast and even distribution for precise temperature control.